mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 1. The most informative features by far are the mean times between taps (especially in the 3x3 game, but also in the 4x4 game).
 I found that removing these features severely reduces predictiveness of the model.

 2. The memory score very little predictive power.
-It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well -- so memory score, having a coefficient near zero, is one of the least informative features in the list).
+It is nearly last in the ranking of feature importances (note, negative coefficients denote importance as well, just with a negative weighting -- so memory score, having a coefficient near zero, is one of the least informative features in the list).
 I found that the model's predictiveness is not affected by removal of the memory score.

 I found these observations very interesting.
 To follow up, I took a look at the distribution of Parkinson's and non-Parkinson's scores on some of the most informative features that came out of my analysis.
 Unlike the memory score, it is clear that the timing between taps say something about whether a user has Parkinson's.